MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 - Provisioning an Azure App Service Environment (ASE) over an App Service plan may lead to having provisioned compute, whether utilized or not.
 - Choosing the Azure API Management Premium tier instead of the consumption tier leads to unused resources if you aren't utilizing it fully.

 **Recommendation:**

 - Review the platform design decisions regarding scalability, and ensure the workload utilizes as much of the provisioned resources as possible.
 - Consider this tradeoff: Some services require a higher tier to access certain features and capabilities regardless of the resource utilization.
+- Consider and prefer services that allow dynamic tier scaling where possible.

 ### Delete zombie workloads